Jint-lzxy/sockify/DESIGN.md

 - **Effects:**
   - Constructs an `Address` with a default-initialized `sockaddr_storage`.
 The values of `port` and `protocol` are undefined.
+  - An internal validity flag is set to indicate the object is empty.
 - **Complexity:** Constant.

 2. **Constructor (from raw address)**